Glamdring/bg-stemmer/README.md

 ## Integrating with Solr

-You need to simply add the jar file on the classpath and add the following in your Solr configuration
+You need to simply add the jar file (taken from the latest release), as well as the guava (v.22) and lib/patricia-trie jars on the classpath and add the following in your Solr configuration

 ```
 <filter class="bg.bozho.stemmer.BulgarianStemFilterFactory"/>